AdamWongCH/analytics-thinking/12-Prescriptive Analytics (Extension)/lesson.md

 ## What is Prescriptive Analytics?

-Prescriptive analytics helps determine:
+Prescriptive analytics determines:

+> **the best action to take, given constraints**

+It answers:

+* Who should we act on?
-* the best action to take
+* What is the best use of limited resources?
-* given constraints and objectives

 ---